Anushka-shukla/Custom-Blockchain/README.md

 - Blokchain is a distributed network of systems.
 Therefore, data breaches are very difficult to be carried out.
 - Since, Blockchain generated hashes of each block, therefore, it is very difficult to carry out malicious attacks.
 - Data Tampering will change the hash of each block which will make the blockchain invalid

+To read more on Blockchain I have made some [note](https://github.com/Anushka-shukla/Custom-Blockchain/blob/master/notes.md).